Albert Chmielowski: Religious vocation

 While working on an image of Christ, he had perceived a religious vocation and on 24 September 1880 he entered the novitiate of the Jesuits at Stara Wies but faced a terrible trial at a retreat where he became anxious about his decision, and he soon fell ill.
 His brother Stanisław came to retrieve him and take him to his home to recuperate, where he decided not to return to the Jesuits because that path was not for him.
 He soon discovered the Rule of Saint Francis of Assisi which inspired him and prompted him to seek them out with the intention of joining their order.
 It was around this time that his spiritual director was a Lazarist priest.

-On 25 August 1887 he joined the Third Order of Saint Francis and took the religious name, Albert.
+On 25 August 1887 he joined the Third Order of Saint Francis and took the religious name Albert.
 He made his first profession at the hands of the Cardinal Archbishop of Kraków Albin Dunajewski and took up residence in the public shelter where he had been volunteering.
-In 1888 he took his perpetual religious vows and on 25 August 1888 founded the Servants of the Poor and on 15 January 1891 - alongside Maria Jabłońska - founded a parallel women's congregation known as the Albertine Sisters who organized food and shelter for the homeless and destitute.
+In 1888 he took his perpetual religious vows and on 25 August 1888 founded the Servants of the Poor and on 15 January 1891 – alongside Maria Jabłońska – founded a parallel women's congregation known as the Albertine Sisters who organized food and shelter for the homeless and destitute.
 Chmielowski was to spend a brief period at a Carmelite monastery where he came upon the works of John of the Cross who would be his favourite author.
-He also came to know the Carmelite superior, Raphael Kalinowski who suggested he might become a Carmelite.
+He also came to know the Carmelite superior Raphael Kalinowski, who suggested he might become a Carmelite.
 Chmielowski, however saw his path as that of a Franciscan.

 Death

-He died at noon on 25 December 1916 due to stomach cancer in the shelter that he had established.
+He died at noon on 25 December 1916 from stomach cancer in the shelter that he had established.
 He had received the Anointing of the Sick on 23 December when his condition began to deteriorate.
 He was buried in the Rakowicki Cemetery.
 His remains were exhumed on 15 September 1932 and placed in a metal coffin.
 They were exhumed once again on 31 May 1949 and placed in a Discalced Carmelite church.